 We’re all for nature’s wild, carefree beauty.
 But when it comes to your front lawn, we say leave the sprawling foliage for the forest.
 By learning how to trim and shape your bushes and shrubs like a pro, you can give your home’s curb appeal a sophisticated look on a shoestring budget.

 Are you working on a DIY exterior project?
-To see your plans come together before investing in materials, contact brick&batten.
+At brick&batten, we can help you see your plans come together before investing in materials.
 We’ll provide design expertise and realistic renderings with an easy-to-read resource list.
+Learn more about our virtual design service.

 Make a Plan to Trim and Shape Your Bushes and Shrubs